 Note: A conference call for media with FTC Consumer Protection Director Jessica Rich was held:

 Time: 2 p.m.
 ET

-Call-in lines, which are for media only, will open 15 minutes prior to the start of the call.
-Jessica Rich and FTC staff will be available to take questions from the media about the case.
+Jessica Rich and FTC staff took questions from the media about the case.

 Amazon.com, Inc. has billed parents and other account holders for millions of dollars in unauthorized in-app charges incurred by children, according to a Federal Trade Commission complaint filed today in federal court.

 The FTC’s lawsuit seeks a court order requiring refunds to consumers for the unauthorized charges and permanently banning the company from billing parents and other account holders for in-app charges without their consent.
 According to the complaint, Amazon keeps 30 percent of all in-app charges.

 Amazon offers many children’s apps in its appstore for download to mobile devices such as the Kindle Fire.
 In its complaint, the FTC alleges that Amazon violated the FTC Act by billing parents and other Amazon account holders for charges incurred by their children without the permission of the parent or other account holder.
 Amazon’s setup allowed children playing these kids’ games to spend unlimited amounts of money to pay for virtual items within the apps such as “coins,” “stars,” and “acorns” without parental involvement.

 “Amazon’s in-app system allowed children to incur unlimited charges on their parents’ accounts without permission,” said FTC Chairwoman Edith Ramirez.
 “Even Amazon's own employees recognized the serious problem its process created.
 We are seeking refunds for affected parents and a court order to ensure that Amazon gets parents' consent for in-app purchases."